RSO9192/conda_R/README.md

-# Tutorial on using conda and R
+# Tutorial on using conda/mamba and R

 ## Brief introduction
 If you are an R user, it is possible that you simply installed R and RStudio in default locations.
 However, when you need to use specific version of R or some libraries require specific versions of R to be installed, then you need to understand environments.